The Ultimate Guide to Home Cinema Seating

 Home Cinema Sofa

-• The Chaise Longue / Day Bed – Perfect for less formal cinema rooms and for those families with younger children.
-They allow kids to sleep and fidget more than a formal cinema chair.
-A very comfortable way to pass a few hours on a film marathon!
+• The chaise longue / day bed — well suited to less formal cinema rooms and families with younger children, allowing kids to settle in, fidget or fall asleep in a way a formal cinema chair doesn’t accommodate.
+A genuinely comfortable way to spend a few hours on a film marathon.

 • Chaise Longue / Day Beds